Best Things To Do In Paris

 Moulin Rouge| ©Lola Delabays

-Buy tickets for the Moulin Rouge
+Book tickets for the Moulin Rouge with dinner

-5. Stroll around Notre Dame Cathedral
+5. Be dazzled by Notre Dame Cathedral

 Notre Dame Cathedral| ©Mehmet Turgut Kirkgoz